sukhan220/Playlist/README.md

 ## 4. Then you will need an editor.
 You can Download Vs code
 https://code.visualstudio.com/download

-## 5. Install expo app your Andriod Phone
+## 5. Install expo app for your Andriod Phone
 https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US

 ## 6. Download This Code